clebin/SpectrumAssetMaker/README.md

 To add custom properties to an object, you must list the properties in the object layer.
 In Tiled, view the layer's properties and add the names for the properties required.

-On the objects themselves, add custom properties with the same names and set the required values.
+On the objects themselves, add custom properties with the same names and set the required valuesgitr a.

 To add the width & height of objects, add a boolean 'add-dimensions' property to the appropriate layer and set to 'true'.
 ### RLE Compression Format